rsdoiel/antenna/snapshots.md

 date: 2025-08-04, from: Authors Union blogs

-Below is an interview with Alison Mudditt, CEO of PLOS (Public Library of Science) discussing the impact of AI on publishing [&#8230;]
+Below is an interview with&#160;Alison Mudditt, CEO of PLOS (Public Library of Science) discussing the impact of AI on publishing [&#8230;]

 <br>